How Big are Biote Pellets?

 How big are Biote pellets?
 It’s amazing that something so small, can make such a HUGE difference!

 The technology behind the bio-identical pellets has been around since 1939.
-It was developed to help the growing number of women having hysterectomies.
+Pellet therapy was developed to help the growing number of women having hysterectomies.
 These women began suffering the effects of menopause (hot flashes, night sweats, brain fog, weight gain, etc.) while still in their 20’s and 30’s.

-While all pellets used for BHRT are either Estrogen or Testosterone, the rules controlling their manufacture can vary a lot.
-The pellets manufactured for use in Biote Certified offices are all made in “503B facilities”.
+While all pellets used for BHRT are either Estrogen or Testosterone, the rules about their manufacture can vary a lot.
+The pellets made for use in Biote Certified offices are all made in “503B facilities”.

 503A vs. 503B Compounding Pharmacies